jumpnow/jumpnowtek-site/_posts/2014-10-20-FreeBSD-on-ARM.md

     ~/freebsd$ sudo dd if=FreeBSD-11.0-CURRENT-arm-armv6-WANDBOARD-QUAD.img of=/dev/sdb bs=4M

-Insert into a *wandboard-quad* with serial console access (1152008N1)
+Insert into a *wandboard-quad* with serial console connected (1152008N1)

 Here is the [boot log][freebsd-boot-log].